 - During the time-travel arc of Looking for Group, Cale is forced to kill an innocent child in order to protect a great city, because the city's shields are Powered by a Forsaken Child, and by killing him, they could pull the entire city forwards in time to when they needed it...
 Only not.
 The child was actually a fake, but the trope still applies - the sacrifice that was actually needed was Cale's innocence, in being forced to darken his hands with the blood of an innocent.

-- In 8-Bit Theater, obtaining the Hadoken required the sacrifice of a dozen or so children.
+- Obtaining the Hadoken required the sacrifice of a dozen or so children.
 This is played for Comedic Sociopathy.

 - After obtaining the Hadoken, in order to continue using it, it needs to be powered by love.
 Meaning every time it is used it destroys some of the love in the universe making it a colder, darker place.